+Standard Method

-- Standard Method - The Standard Method is mainly used when the user slot number for the user you wish to program is known.
-You can program both Primary and Secondary codes using the Standard method (see Section 7.9.13.4). - Code Search Method - The Code Search Method is mainly used when enrolling a user's Secondary code and the user slot code is unknown. - The Code Search method only works if a user's Primary code is already enrolled but the Secondary code is not (see Section 7.9.13.5).
+The Standard Method is mainly used when the user slot number for the user you wish to program is known.
+You can program both Primary and Secondary codes using the Standard method (see Section 7.9.14.4).

+Code Search Method

+The Code Search Method is mainly used when enrolling a user's Secondary code and the user slot code is unknown.

+The Code Search method only works if a user's Primary code is already enrolled but the Secondary code is not (see Section 7.9.14.5).

-7.9.13.4 Enrolling Primary & Secondary Codes using Standard Method
+7.9.14.4 Enrolling Primary and Secondary Codes using Standard Method

+To enroll primary and secondary codes using the Standard method:

+Greei

+The right LED turns orange.

+Oranga

-Enter Programming mode.
-Mode/Transmit ( ) Door/Program Green 2 Press 7 to enter Menu 7 7 Mode/Transmit ( ) The Door LED turns orange.
-Door/Program Orange Enter the 3-digit user slot number 3. between 001and 500 that you wish to enroll a Primary or Secondary code to.
+Enter the 3-digit user slot number between 001 and 500 that you wish to enroll a Primary or Secondary code to.

 For example, User Slot 003 represents User #3.

-If the selected slot has no Primary code, the Mode LED flashes Mode/Transmit 2 green, indicating that the Green Orange controller is ready to accept a Primary code.
-If the selected slot already has a Primary code but no Secondary code, the Mode LED flashes red, Mode/Transmit indicating that the controller is ready to accept a Secondary code
+If the selected slot has no Primary code, the left LED flashes green, indicating that the controller is ready to accept a Primary code.

+If the selected slot already has a Primary code but no Secondary code, the left LED flashes red, indicating that the controller is ready to accept a Secondary code.

-If the selected slot already has a Primary and Secondary code, you hear a long beep and the controller returns to Normal mode
+If the selected slot already has a Primary and Secondary code, you hear a long beep and the controller returns to Normal mode.

-Enter the 4- to 8-digit PIN code that you want to assign as the Primary or Secondary code for this slot number.
+- 4. Perform one of the following: - Enter the 4- to 8-digit PIN code that you want to assign as the Primary or Secondary code for this slot number.